Hound Dogs

 About the Hamiltonstovare

-The Hamiltonstovare is a very large hound dogs known for its outgoing nature and highly intelligent mind.
-Adaptable to most living situations, the Hamiltonstovare is best matched with experienced owners.
+The Hamiltonstovare is a large hound dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Hamiltonstovare is best matched with experienced owners.
 Typically standing 19 to 24 inches and weighing 40 to 75 pounds, this breed has a life expectancy of 14 to 17 years, making it a long-lived companion for the right family.

 Originally classified within the Hound Dogs group, the Hamiltonstovare brings a distinct combination of traits that sets it apart.
 The Hamiltonstovare is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Hamiltonstovare loves being close to its people and forms strong bonds with every member of the household.